 Onions and garlic: Since 90% of recipes start with sautéing them, it’s almost impossible to have too many onions or heads of garlic around.
 They last for weeks if not months stored properly (pro tip: keep them away from your potatoes) and add figure prominently in more soups, stews, and noodle dishes than we can count.
 If you somehow end up with more than you think you can use, just use them to flavor a batch or nourishing broth.

-Potatoes and sweet potatoes: These two root veggies are unsung heroes.
+Potatoes and sweet potatoes: Potatoes are perhaps the most obvious pantry essentials.
 Potatoes are an easy win baked whole, cut up and roasted, or used to thicken your next veggie soup.
 You can even add them to an herby salad!
 Sweet potatoes are a healthy and hearty addition that can power your entire day.
 Start with some in an easy leftovers breakfast hash and end the day with a nutritious veggie stew.

 Apples: Sometimes you just need a snack; other times you want to bake a pie or cake.
 Apples remind us that life can be simple and sweet.